WPSC-FM: On-air guests

-Over the years, WP 88.7 FM has featured notable on-air guests, including the bands Weezer and Steel Train, artists Jon Anderson of Yes, Dana Fuchs, Bobby Valli, John Lloyd Young and Frank Stallone, comic Carol Leifer, entertainer Penn Jillette, Janet Hubert of The Fresh Prince of Bel-Air and even chef and TV personality Lidia Mattichio Bastianich.
+Over the years, WP 88.7 FM has featured notable on-air guests, including the bands Weezer and Steel Train, artists Jon Anderson of Yes, Dana Fuchs, John Lloyd Young and Frank Stallone, comic Carol Leifer, entertainer Penn Jillette, Janet Hubert of The Fresh Prince of Bel-Air and WFAN's Keith McPherson on College Radio Day in 2023.

 Events

 Every year WPSC hosts a "Brave-a-thon", a day of fundraising for the station featuring 15 live, local artists.
 2013 was the fifth year of the Brave-a-thon.

 In 2009, WPSC had its first simulcast with WXAV, a college radio station in Chicago.
 The event, dubbed Unsung Underground Uprising, featured performances and interviews with We Are Scientists, Band of Skulls, and Very Emergency.

 In 2011, WPSC was the national headquarters for the first ever "College Radio Day" celebrating college and high school radio in the United States with 365 stations participating.